-If the deceased was incredibly passionate about one specific topic or activity, showcase that part of his or her life in the obituary.
-Use the hobby as a metaphor for their life or talk solely about his work and accomplishments in that activity.
-For example, if the deceased was devoutly religious, you might include his favorite bible verse or prayer.
+If the deceased was incredibly passionate about one specific topic or activity, showcase that part of their life in the obituary.
+Use the hobby as a metaphor for their life or talk solely about their work and accomplishments in that activity.
+For example, if the deceased was devoutly religious you might include his favorite bible verse or prayer.
 Someone with a love of literature could be described using their favorite poem.

 Give a Reason

 There are many reasons a person may decide they don't want a funeral or memorial service.
-In most cases, you can give an honest sentence about why there won't be any services to give the bereaved a better understanding of the situation and eliminate any feelings of concern.
+In most cases you can give an honest sentence about why there won't be any services to give the bereaved a better understanding of the situation an eliminate any feelings of concern.